 1961 – 1974

-Starting in 1961, a stylized blue “NY” was used as the updated emblem for the New York Giants.
+Starting in 1961, a stylized blue “NY” was used as the New York Giants’ updated emblem.
 The lowercase letters “NY” stand for New York.
 The graphically elongated leg of the letter “y” stands out, forming a kind of platform for “n.”
-The color of the emblem is dark blue.
+The emblem’s color is dark blue.

 1975

-In 1975, designers revisited the design of the New York Giants logo elements.
+In 1975, designers revisited the New York Giants logo elements.
 So, instead of a solid blue “NY,” they suggested stylized letters and added a thin white middle contour.
 They also changed the font and replaced lowercase letters with uppercase.
 The letters “NY” stand for New York.

 1976 – 1999